Rhode Island Domestic Violence Attorney

 - Violation of any protective order

-The Law Offices of Stefanie A. Murphy, can help you or a loved one fight your domestic violence charges.
-Take advantage of the free consultation and call our Rhode Island office today to learn about your rights and about the legal system so that you can make an informed decision about what to do.
-Attorney, Stefanie Murphy has successfully handled domestic assault and battery charges throughout Rhode Island and has been successful in getting the charges dismissed at the pre-trial stage.
+At the Law Offices of Stefanie A. Murphy, our defense attorney can help fight your criminal defense charges.
+Take advantage of the free consultation and learn about your rights and about the legal system so that you can make an informed decision about what to do.
+Defense lawyer, Stefanie Murphy, has successfully handled domestic assault and battery charges throughout Rhode Island and has been successful in getting the charges dismissed at the pre-trial stage.
 Stefanie is also willing to go to trial and fight for her clients.

 Victims of domestic assault/battery, harassment and anyone who is in fear of another (with a domestic relationship) can apply for a temporary restraining order from the District Court.
 The victim will file a complaint/affidavit with the Court.
 A judge will review the affidavit and decide whether a temporary order is needed.
 If so, the temporary order will remain in affect for ten (10) days and a hearing date will be scheduled.
 In the meantime, the defendant will be served and will be given a copy of the order and a notice of the Court date.